sankket/Python_Examples/README.md

 # Python_Examples
-Python Codes For Practice
+### Python Codes For Practice

-Practice of python simple codes useful for various competitions and campus recruitement.
+My Practice of python simple codes useful for various competitions and campus recruitement.This Repository will give a basic idea for begineer how the programming language works and its syntaxes.

-Enjoy .......!!!!!
+ Happy Coding :)